nikpau/sr-gen/README.md

 ## Usage

-This generator can be called as a python module from the command line for standalone use or can be part of a script.
+This generator can be called as a Python module from the command line for standalone use or can be part of a script.

 ### CLI
 ```console
 $ rivergen -c /path/to/config.yaml
 ```
-The user is advised to first run the module with the default configuration `./configs/example.yaml` to get used to the building process.
+You can run the module with the default configuration file at `./configs/example.yaml` to see an example of the building process.

-Upon running, the generator will create a `gen` folder located in the program root.
+Upon running, the generator will create a folder at the specified location from the configuration.
 For every new generation, a new folder is created, named by a random hexadecimal UUID.
 This was done to avoid duplicate names when calling the generator rapidly e.g. during training.
 This behavior can be changed under `src/rivergen/export.py:84`.

 #### Options

 In case you want to test a configuration without saving it permanently to disk, consider using the `-tc` flag, which temporarily constructs a river from the given configuration and plots it for visual inspection.
 After closing the plot window, the constructed river is deleted.

-If the visual inspection is desired but the result shall be kept, use the `-vc` flag, which skips the deletion of the river after inspection.
+If the visual inspection is desired but the result shall be kept, use the `-vc` flag, which keeps the files after inspection.

 ### Script